Region

 MUFG Pension & Market Services has adopted a risk-based approach to managing bribery and corruption which recognises that the threat posed varies across the jurisdictions and business sectors in which we operate, and the nature of the business we transact.

-All directors, employees and selected contractors are required to undergo training on the Code of Conduct and Ethics, which includes bribery and corruption content, at the beginning of their employment and on an annual basis thereafter.
+All directors, employees and contractors are required to undergo training on the Code of Conduct and Ethics, which includes bribery and corruption content, at the beginning of their employment and on an annual basis thereafter.

-The Policy is available on our website, intranet and on request from the Risk and Compliance team.
+The Policy is available on our public website, intranet and on request from the Risk and Compliance team.

 To the extent permitted under applicable law and in accordance with contractual requirements, third parties must, as soon as reasonably practicable, notify us if a person acting on their or our behalf is suspected of bribery or corrupt practices or prosecuted, charged with or convicted of any Bribery or Corruption related offences.